 Misinformation About Blood Types

 Misinformation about blood types often circulates online and through social media platforms.
-Myths such as “people with type O are universal donors” overlook complexities like the Rh factor’s role in transfusions.
+Myths such as “people with type O are universal donors” often leave out an important detail: for red-cell transfusions, O negative is the classic universal donor type, not every person with type O regardless of Rh status.
 It’s essential to rely on scientific evidence rather than anecdotal claims when discussing health matters related to blood types.

 The Impact of Environmental Factors on Genetics